-I have never been to St. Vincent Island, but it’s sandwiched between a lot of other places I love and close enough to home that whenever I open up Google Maps I can usually see it sitting there, just on the periphery.
+I have never actually set foot on St. Vincent Island, but it’s sandwiched between a lot of places I love and close enough to home that whenever I open up a web map I can usually see it sitting there, just on the periphery.
 The stark ridges crossing the island from end to end are fairly eye-catching, and I’ve wasted more time than I care to admit zooming in and around the island, combing over patterns, and forgetting about whatever I was actually trying to look up.
 I’ve made a couple half-hearted attempts to map it out in the past, but could never get the feel right.
 The ridges and never quite popped enough.
 So while I partly made this map to sate my own curiosity of the place, it was also a bit of a personal challenge to try and work with topography that, while interesting, was very, very flat overall.
 The highest point on the island is a sand dune only 8.4 meters above sea level, which itself is an outlier.
 The average elevation of the island is 1.2 meters.
 Much of it is swamp and salt marsh.

 Along the way I was reading more and more about the island, and learned that it has a pretty fascinating human history to go along with its natural appeal.
 So the goal of my map quickly went from “how do I share the cool appearance of this island” to “how do I share this very cool island?”.
 Native settlements, short-lived fortresses, and free-roaming zebras all made an appearance here.

 I put a lot of that neat history right onto the map in the form of flavor text, but there’s enough of it to maybe warrant a separate StoryMap or post.